ADBond/bga-calypso/README.md

 * something a little jazzier for updating score in player board? maybe - have a look at some other games
 * slight border round face-down cards?
 * ~~z-index crap? (current)~~ played cards go under trickpile (even empty), and calypso (even empty).
 Has that always been so?
+  * certainly not new, current dev branch (9af4f0c) already has this problem, just not noticed previously
 * ~~wrong suits showing in player boxes!!~~
 * animate round end clearing?
 * total scores in round-by-round
   * final scores not updating in player boxes (okay on refresh)
+* potentially 'secret' info in trickpile size??

 ## For a different branch